 Swearing, I crawled through the creaking rails of the corral and picked the hat up.
 I considered smacking him with it, but he kept his distance, as if knowing my intentions.
 Instead, I slapped it against my leg a few times to knock the fresh dirt and slobber off.

 Dropping the tools at the end of the barn by the small back door, I stopped by Elsa’s stall to feed her an apple.
-It’d only been two days since I noticed her favoring her right leg.
-The swelling had gone done, but she still favored it and needed more rest.
+It’d only been two days since I noticed her favoring her right front leg.
+The swelling had gone down, but she still favored it and needed more rest.